marcpaterno/spack_retreat/revised_work.md

 The changed goals of the project reflect a simultaneous change in some of the goals of DSSL division.
 In particular, the major change proposed is moving from a model in which the division delivers built and installable versions of many software products and large software suites on supported platforms and compilers to a model in which the division delivers source code and reference builds that demonstrate the working of that code.
-In this document this new model is called the "source code only" (SCO) model.
+In this document this new model is called the *source code only* model.

-The SCO model is intended to have two effects.
+The source code only model is intended to have two effects.
 One is reducing the burden on the DSSL division, to allow more time to focus on the development of the new framework.
 The other is to allow greater flexibility to the experiments, who will be able to use the same mechanisms used by DSSL developers to build their own variants of the product stacks and to support additional platforms that may be of interest to an experiment but which are not supported by Fermilab.